 - Receding gums that cause your teeth to appear longer

 - Loose teeth

-Preventing periodontal disease can be as simple as brushing twice daily and flossing every evening along with seeing us twice yearly for examinations and professional cleanings by one of our skilled and gentle dental hygienists.
-Avoiding smoking is also important when it comes to preventing periodontal disease.
+Preventing periodontal disease is always easier than treating it.
+Preventing periodontal disease can be as simple as brushing your teeth twice daily and flossing every evening, along with seeing us twice yearly for examinations and professional cleanings by one of our skilled and gentle dental hygienists.
+To give yourself the best chance at avoiding gum disease, stick to a healthy diet, and primarily drink water.
+Avoiding smoking is also essential when it comes to preventing periodontal disease.

-Sometimes, unfortunately, this is not enough.
-If you are developing periodontal disease, we will carefully evaluate the progression of your disease and work with you to develop a plan that will meet your needs.
-Our evaluation will include a thorough examination and possibly digital radiography to see what is going on beneath the gum line.
-We also use a special ruler that allows us to measure any pockets that exist between your teeth and your gums.
+If you are developing periodontal disease, we will carefully evaluate the progression of your condition and work with you to create a plan that will meet your needs.
+Our evaluation will include a thorough examination and possibly digital radiography to see what is going on beneath your gum line.
+We also use a special dental ruler that allows us to measure any pockets that exist between your teeth and your gums.
 The measurement of these pockets gives us a good idea of the condition of your gums and allows us to track the progression (or reversal) of your gum disease.

 Some of the treatment options available for periodontal disease include:

 - Antimicrobial mouthwash